-Advanced countries that have adequately grasped the role of water technology innovation in their daily operations have realised enhancement in regional development and better living conditions of their people, [39].
+Advanced countries that have adequately grasped the role of water technology innovation in their daily operations, have realised enhancement in regional development and better living conditions of their people [39].
 According to [28], the country should develop itself through the use of its natural resources and technology innovation.
 Namibia has 14 Regions; these Regions are not at the same level when it comes to development or economic growth, delivery and available important infrastructure.

-According to [28], Namibia's historic legacy of colonisation under the apartheid regime of South Africa not only resulted in enormous levels of socioeconomic inequalities, primarily along racial lines, but also according to gender and class.
+According to [9], Namibia's historic legacy of apartheid colonialism resulted in enormous levels of socioeconomic inequalities, primarily along racial lines, but also according to gender and class.
 The country's negotiated transition to independence ensured that the economic structure remained largely intact after independence.
 Despite various attempts by the Namibian Government to provide basic services for all (such as education and health) and despite several policy interventions aimed at redressing the apartheid legacy and extending social protection, Namibia still ranks amongst the most unequal societies in the world.
 Namibia followed a path of market-oriented economic policies, coupled with moderate social reforms but without a systematic program of redistribution of wealth.

 As a result, the country's achievements, in terms of overcoming poverty, unemployment and inequality, were limited.
-The rural population, vulnerable workers and informal sector workers have experienced only limited material improvements since independence.
+The rural population, vulnerable workers and informal sector workers have experienced only limited material improvements since Independence.
 Likewise, the achievements of substantive gender equality are still a long way from being realised.
 Despite the substantial achievements in terms of legal equality, patriarchal cultures and attitudes are still widespread.
-Women tend to find themselves in the lowest levels of employment and form the majority of operators in the survivalist informal economy.
-Gender equality can only be achieved if it addresses the structural impediments that limit the economic independence of self-sufficiency of working women.

 Some regions in Namibia are more developed than others.
-This could be attributed to the colonial leadership of the apartheid South African government which mostly concentrated on regions with mineral resources such as //Karas, Erongo, Khomas, Otjozondjupa and some parts of the Oshikoto Region.
+This could be attributed to the colonial leadership of the apartheid South African government which mostly concentrated on regions with mineral resources such as //Karas, Erongo, Khomas, Otjozondjupa and some parts of Oshikoto Region.
 The calling to use natural resources in order to create jobs and improve the living standards of the community came at the right time, as the world is geared for other economic challenges, which can only be overcome when a given community is self-reliant.
+Consequently, the role of leadership in water technology innovations in enhancing job creation in the Kavango East Region has become an issue, which needs to be understood.
+This has inspired this study.
+By way of making use of a case study of the Kavango East Region, this study probes and benchmarks issues of the role of leadership in water technology innovations to enhance job creation.
+The aim is to establish a hidden reality in Kavango East Region, as to what extend Regional Leadership play a role in water technology innovations which can be a key to job creation.

-1.2 Leadership and Development issues
+1.2.1 Leadership and Development issues

 The main cause of lack of development in Namibia in general and the Kavango East Region in particular lies in the leadership and developmental plans created by Namibia's colonial masters.
 This does not mean that people are poor because of colonial policies of the past, but because they live in areas that were previously neglected by the colonial governments in terms of investing in using natural resources to develop the lives of people, in order for them to be self-reliant.
-Based on this background, one major purpose proceeding from this study is to take account the historical events regarding leadership and relate that to the impact on job creation and development in Namibia in general and the Kavango East Region in particular.
+Based on this background, one major purpose proceeding from this study is to take account of historical events regarding leadership and relate that to the impact on job creation and development in Namibia in general and Kavango East Region in particular.